 LEVINE HALL

 Levine Hall is the center of honors student life at UNC Charlotte.
 Serving as both the honors residence hall and the home to the Honors College and Levine Scholars Program offices, Levine Hall connects students to important resources, classes, events, and the honors community.
-Levine Hall is the newest residence hall at UNC Charlotte, offering both suite and apartment style rooms, whereas the administrative wing offers academic advising, a quiet place to study, seminar rooms, and event and meeting spaces.
-CLICK HERE for more information about Levine Hall.
+Levine Hall is one of the newest residence halls at UNC Charlotte, offering both suite and apartment style rooms, whereas the administrative wing offers academic advising, a quiet place to study, seminar rooms, and event and meeting spaces.

 Academics